TL;DR:

 Sudden power outages often do more than turn off your lights.
-They disrupt the systems residents and business owners rely on for daily convenience.
+They disrupt the systems that residents and business owners rely on for daily convenience.
 A garage door opener, a familiar part of many properties, often needs attention even after the power comes back.

-Itโs a common scenario: the power comes back, but your garage door opener wonโt respond.
-The wall button or remote stops working, and youโre left guessing what to do next.
+It’s a common scenario: the power comes back, but your garage door opener won’t respond.
+The wall button or remote stops working, and you’re left guessing what to do next.

-Youโre not alone.
+You’re not alone.
 In fact, according to the U.S. Energy Information Administration, Americans spent more than seven hours in the dark on average in 2022 due to power outages.
-When the power returns, resetting your automatic garage door opener quickly saves you time, hassle, and stress โ and gets your day back on track.

 Here’s what this guide will cover: